Sakyawira/Sakyawira/README.md

 ### Linear Regression Analysis of Auckland House Prices
 [This](https://github.com/Sakyawira/auckland-house-prices) is a data collection, data analysis, and machine learning model of Auckland house prices using Azure Jupyter Notebook.

+### Linear Regression Analysis of Relative CPU Performance
+[This](https://github.com/Sakyawira/Relative-CPU-Performance-Data-Analysis) is a data collection, data analysis, and machine learning model of CPU Performance using Azure Jupyter Notebook.

 ## Games Credits

 ### Radiance Shores